 Blue Ridge Humane Society receives funding through donations from caring individuals, corporate partners in the community, grants, and foundations.
 Gifts are made through the mail or online.
 Blue Ridge Humane Society also accepts in-kind donations of items and materials to support operations.
 Business Partnerships provide support financially and through in-kind support.
 We ask for 100% financial participation from our board each year.

-Blue Ridge Humane Society is managed by a small salaried staff and a large group of dedicated volunteers who generously donate their time and talents.
+Blue Ridge Humane Society is managed by a paid staff and a large group of dedicated volunteers who generously donate their time and talents.
 Volunteers make it possible for us to operate our thrift store.
 Volunteers at our adoption center assist our staff with animal care and training.